 Course Syllabus (subject to change throughout the semester)

-The textbook used for this course is referenced in the Syllabus and is available on 2-hour reserve in the library
+The textbook used for this course and referenced in the Syllabus is on 2-hour reserve in the library

 Echo.java | Using the Scanner class for console input

 CalcFormatDemo.java | Demonstrates calcuations and formatting with printf

 StringDemo.java | Shows various ways to manipulate strings

 Names.java | Solution to in class exercise (takes in names and outputs separately)

 AvgWordLength.java | Typecasting example

 Interest.java | Calculates interest on an investment at one of 2 rates